Join Our Team!

 - Provide referral and linkage information for collaborators and InCA recipients including stratification to medically necessary levels of care using the IM CANS needs assessment as a guide.

-- Will prompt, record and ensure care tasks within a Population Health Management system (i.e,follow-ups, wellness visits, screenings, care plans, etc.) are completed by appropriate direct service staff to improve health outcomes of InCA recipients.
+- Will prompt, record and ensure care tasks within a Population Health Management system (i.e, follow-ups, wellness visits, screenings, and care plans, etc.) are completed by appropriate direct service staff to improve health outcomes of InCA recipients.

 - Establish and further develop collaborative working relationships as an informational contact for agencies, service providers, and Medicaid beneficiary families in the counties served.